John Brown (mountain man): California

 On June 6, 1849, Brown closed his trading post and he and his family and several more traders and mountain men left the Arkansas Valley to travel by mule train to the gold fields of California, passing through Salt Lake City and arriving at Sutter's Fort on September 1.
 Enroute, crossing the Sangre de Cristo Mountains near the New Mexico/Colorado border, they were attacked by Jicarilla Apaches, Four men were killed by the Jicarillas.
 Luisa Brown escaped by jumping her horse over a ravine.
 She was holding a child in her arms, permanently injuring his neck as she held him tightly.

 On arrival in California, Brown and family initially settled as merchants in San Francisco, but he disliked the climate and journeyed with his family to San Bernardino arriving there on May 1, 1852.
 Brown became a prosperous and prominent citizen of San Bernardino, raising cattle, growing grain, operating toll roads, and delivering mail to mining camps.
 He was a Justice of the Peace.
 Brown was also a spiritualist who wrote a book entitled The Mediumistic Experiences of John Brown, the Medium of the Rockies in which he described his psychic experiences.

+Death

 He died on April 20, 1889.
 The Spiritualist Society held his funeral.
 Luisa and ten children survived him.